|

 THE RYE CHRONICLE Friday, June 28,1940

-Mary Celeste graduated from the New York Hospital School of Nursing.
-When World War II began, Mrs. Williams joined the Army to work as a nurse in the South Pacific.
-While stationed at a U. S. base, she met George H. Williams, who would become her husband.
-She returned from the war and married him on November 15, 1946, in New York City, New York.
+While stationed at a U. S. base, Celeste met George H. Williams, who would become her husband.
+She returned from the war and married him on November 15, 1946, in Manhattan, New York.
 They would have four children during their marriage.

-Celeste M. Williams had a passion for helping young people develop.
+Celeste had a passion for helping young people develop.
 In addition to raising four of her own, she "devoted her life to others' kids, spending nearly 50 years as a Girl Scouts leader", her daughter Mary Beth Barritt said.

 Celeste would often take her Scouts traveling, once taking a group of them to Mexico.
 Her dedication would win her the Girl Scouts Lifetime Achievement Award. ''She thought it was important that young people learned about their world,'' her daughter said.